 The redistricting plan is a complex undertaking that must be viewed as an integrated whole.
-The parts of the plan are interconnected and interdependent, and intentionally so.
-Simply altering district boundaries without other critical changes in resources, cross-sector community support, and the development and application of stronger educational and learning models will be insufficient and should be unacceptable.
+The parts of the plan are interconnected and interdependent elements of the action agenda for improved student outcomes.
+Simply altering district boundaries without the other critical changes in resources, cross-sector community support, and the development and application of stronger educational and learning models will be insufficient and should be unacceptable.
 The State Board has spoken loud and clear: It expects that changes in district boundaries should improve student learning.
-The Commission agrees and the comprehensive and integrated redistricting plan is designed to meet that expectation.
+The Commission agrees and presents this comprehensive and integrated redistricting plan to carry forward the action agenda needed to improve student outcomes.